The first date went even better than expected, and you’re looking forward to seeing this person again.

 Create a scavenger hunt that leads you both to a place or an activity you both enjoy.
 Afterward, you can enjoy a treat together and, if you’re both inclined, plan for your next date.

-Choose a good spot for a picnic lunch or dinner, and lead your date to it.
+Choose a good spot for a picnic dinner, and lead your date to it.
 If you can play a musical instrument, serenade your date with a piece you’ve practiced.
 Or you can just talk and enjoy the view and the crackling fire.

 36. Show your date some family pictures.